India advises states to curtail mass migration amid lockdown | DW | 29.03.2020

 India's efforts to control the spread of the novel coronavirus have fallen into disarray.
 Thousands of workers have started flouting the lockdown rules to migrate back to their home state.

-India's effort to contain the coronavirus pandemic has gone into disarray after thousands of migrant workers started flouting lockdown rules to head to their homes, fearing starvation following the imposition of a complete lockdown.
+India's effort to contain the coronavirus pandemic has been thrown into chaos after thousands of migrant workers started flouting lockdown rules to head to their homes, fearing starvation following the imposition of a complete lockdown.

 On Saturday, the government of India advised state governments to stop the mass migration of workers by providing them relief such as accommodation and relief camps.
 The states have been directed to use state disaster relief funds for the purpose.